AviShahCode/magnet/readme.md

 | **Magnet** | *Hidden* | The Rust backend.
 Shielded by APISIX and only communicates internally. |
 | **Redis** | *Hidden* | Ephemeral cache and session storage. |

+### APISIX Gateway Features

+To optimize performance and protect the backend infrastructure, the APISIX gateway is configured with the following built-in plugins:

+- `limit-conn`: Protects the server from being overwhelmed by limiting the number of concurrent connections per client/IP.

+- `gzip`: Automatically compresses outgoing HTTP responses to reduce bandwidth usage and improve client-side load times.

 ### Enabling Redis Persistence (RDB/AOF)

 By default, Redis is configured strictly as a volatile cache with a 256MB memory limit (`--save ""` and `--appendonly no`).
 It will evict the oldest keys if it gets full, and all data is lost if the container restarts.